-I love showing people around our incredibly multicultural NYC neighborhood of Jackson Heights, Queens, where I’ve lived for more than a decade, have led food tours for eight years—and have been raising my two young kids for the past six.
+I love showing people around our incredibly multicultural NYC neighborhood of Jackson Heights, Queens, where I’ve lived for more than a decade, have led food tours for 10 years—and have been raising my two young kids for the past eight.
 Growing up here, my little boys have developed adventurous palates and a curiosity about the world.
 With this new tour, I am sharing that with other families wishing to expose their children to new cultures and foods from around the world, in a fascinating off-the-beaten-path NYC neighborhood.

 While our regular food tour is kid-friendly, this one is designed to really engage, educate, and encourage children to enjoy new foods from various cultures.

 What: In this two-hour-long tour, we will travel through four countries via food: Nepal, Tibet, Colombia and India.
 Tastings from each place will be enough for both parents and children to have lunch.
 There is some walking in between stops, but it’s pretty minimal, and we’ll be able to sit down (and use a bathroom) at two or three of the stops.
 Aside from the tastings, the kids receive an activity packet with information: I’ll share a little bit about each country, we’ll consult a map and learn some words in the native language, and we’ll play a game (with a prize!) along the way.

 Here’s a sneak peek:

 Who’s it for: Kids and their parents!
 Or students and their teachers!
 All ages are welcome, but this tour will be best appreciated by children age 5 and up.
 Younger kids won’t get as much out of it, but they can certainly still participate (kids under 2 are free).
 Strollers are recommended for little ones; the streets we walk get a bit crowded.